Alena Kanysheva

-Alena Dmitrievna Kanysheva (Алёна Дмитриевна Канышева; her first name is properly pronounced Alyona as the Cyrillic ё is pronounced yo; born 15 June 2005) is a retired Russian ice dancer who formerly competed in women's singles.
+Alena Dmitrievna Kanysheva (Алёна Дмитриевна Канышева; her first name is properly pronounced Alyona as the Cyrillic ё is pronounced yo; born 15 June 2005) is a Russian retired figure skater.
 As a single skater, she is the 2018 Junior Grand Prix Final bronze medalist, the 2018 JGP Armenia silver medalist, the 2018 JGP Austria silver medalist, and the 2018 Golden Bear of Zagreb champion.

-She announced her retirement from women's singles and her intention to switch to ice dancing in 2019.

 Career

 Early career

-In November 2016, Kanysheva won the gold medal at novice level of the Tallinn Trophy ahead of You Young (South Korea).
+In November 2016, Kanysheva won the gold medal at the novice level of the Tallinn Trophy ahead of You Young (South Korea).

 2017–2018 season

 In January 2018, Kanysheva competed in the 2018 Russian Junior Championships.
 She placed 8th at the competition.

 2018–2019 season: JGP Final bronze medalist

 In August 2018, Kanysheva debuted on the Junior Grand Prix (JGP) series in Linz, Austria.
 She was ranked 2nd in both the short program and the free skating and she won the silver medal behind Russian teammate Alena Kostornaia.

 At her 2nd JGP event of the season, she won another silver medal, now in Yerevan, Armenia.
-She was ranked 2nd in the short program and the 3rd in the free skate.
+She was ranked 2nd in the short program and 3rd in the free skate.
 Kanysheva was about 33 points behind the gold medalist, her teammate Alexandra Trusova, but beat the bronze medalist, Yuhana Yokoi, by about 3.5 points.
 Both Kanysheva and her teammate Anna Tarusina won two silver medals during the JGP season.
 However, since Kanysheva accumulated more combined total points from her two JGP events than Tarusina, Kanysheva qualified for the 2018–19 Junior Grand Prix Final by a margin of 4 points.

 At the JGP Final, Kanysheva won the bronze medal after placing 3rd in both the short program and the free skate.
 At this event she also scored her personal best score of 198.14 points.

 In early February 2019 at the 2019 Russian Junior Championships, Kanysheva finished 11th.

 In mid-February, Kanysheva represented Russia at the 1st Winter Children of Asia International Sports Games, winning the silver behind You Young and ahead of Ksenia Sinitsyna.